MindTechConsultancy/docs/docs/core/whats-new/dotnet-core-3-0.md

 # What's new in .NET Core 3.0

-This article describes what is new in .NET Core 3.0.
+This article describes <a href="https://www.mindtechconsultancy.com/asp-net-3-0-features/">what is new in .NET Core 3.0</a>.
 One of the biggest enhancements is support for Windows desktop applications (Windows only).
 By using the .NET Core 3.0 SDK component Windows Desktop, you can port your Windows Forms and Windows Presentation Foundation (WPF) applications.
 To be clear, the Windows Desktop component is only supported and included on Windows.
 For more information, see the [Windows desktop](#windows-desktop) section later in this article.

 .NET Core 3.0 adds support for C# 8.0.
 It's highly recommended that you use [Visual Studio 2019 16.3](https://visualstudio.microsoft.com/vs/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2019), [Visual Studio for Mac 8.3](/visualstudio/mac/install-preview), or [Visual Studio Code](https://code.visualstudio.com/) with the **C# extension**.